Kyrie Irving, Klay Thompson get injury updates for Heat-Mavericks game

 Kyrie Irving, Klay Thompson's injury statuses vs. Heat

-Washington was questionable before Wednesday's clash before being ruled out.
+Washington was questionable ahead of Wednesday's clash before being ruled out.
 Mavs head coach Jason Kidd made it clear that Washington likely wouldn't return before the All-Star break, and he has indeed been ruled out for the Heat-Mavericks game.

 Irving and Thompson had not been listed on the injury report in recent action.
 The Mavs will proceed with caution as they prepare for the second of a back-to-back.
 Dallas is already dealing with plenty of injuries, so they will not want to risk further injury to two of their best players.

-However, the Mavs will need Irving and Thompson on the floor in order to defeat the Heat.
-The team is already short-handed, so any further absences would obviously be far from ideal.
+Still, the Mavs are in for an uphill battle against the Heat.
+Already shorthanded, they will now no longer have the services of Irving and Thompson.
+Dallas will need some of their more unheralded players to step up.

-When it comes to the question of are Kyrie Irving and Klay Thompson playing tonight vs. the Heat, the answer is maybe.
+When it comes to the question of are Kyrie Irving and Klay Thompson playing tonight vs. the Heat, the answer is no.